Top 10 Subjects for Graduate Employability

 Choosing a university course can prove a tricky time for the UK's prospective students.
 There's all sorts of things to consider and with fees at a whopping £9,250 a year at most universities it's even more important to get it right.
 Naturally careers prospects are cited as a major factor when choosing a course, and we here at The Complete University Guide are once again on hand to lend our expertise in this area.

 Here's a countdown of the top 10 subjects for graduate employability*.
-Check out 'What do Graduates Do?' for the full list of subjects and graduate destinations.
+Check out 'What do Graduates Do and Earn?' for the full list of subjects and graduate destinations.

 *% of graduates in full-time professional (a job that usually requires a degree) level employment 6 months after leaving university.
 HESA 2015–16.